 A helmet can be one of the most important aspects of riding.
 Whether you ride your bike for the daily commute or for adventure activities, a helmet is a must.
-However, it is important to choose the right type of the helmet.
+However, it is important to choose the right type of helmet.
 With the number of options in the market, it could become confusing to make the right decision.

 Given below are few tips to help you pick the helmet that is perfect for your ride.

 The most important aspect of buying a helmet is getting the size right.
-It is a lot more than small, medium and large.
+It is a lot more than small, medium, and large.
 You need to try the helmet to make the right pick.
 It should feel slightly tight but should not put too much pressure on your head.
 It should adjust to the shape of your head and should not feel loose.
 You may be required to consult a size chart to see which size fits you best.

 Try the helmet and see how it feels on your head.
-It should be light in weight but heavy enough to keep your safe in case of an accident.
-If the helmet feels heavy on the head, you might want to look for a light weight alternative.
+It should be light in weight but heavy enough to keep you safe in case of an accident.
+If the helmet feels heavy on the head, you might want to look for a lightweight alternative.
 The helmet might feel heavy when you hold it in your hand, but it should not feel extremely heavy when worn.
 The weight of the helmet is due to the outer shell which protects you from a hard hit.

 Do not opt for a helmet based on its visual appearance.
 You should not compromise on any of the above-mentioned features.
 A poorly made helmet may save money now, but it can cost much higher in the future.

-While your safety is of paramount, and it makes all the sense to choose your protection gears mindfully, you should also pay attention to the insurance plan for your bike.
+While your safety is paramount, and it makes all the sense to choose your protection gears mindfully, you should also pay attention to the insurance plan for your bike.
 Two-wheeler insurance comes with an added cover for the rider (owner).

 Two-wheeler insurance is not just to save you from challan but also covers your injury expenses.
 You can even increase this amount for a nominal premium for better coverage.
-The best part is, you can buy new two-wheeler insurance policy online.
+The best part is, that you can buy a new two-wheeler insurance policy online.